top of page

 My advocacy extends far beyond Sjogren’s Advocate.

-You may know me from my participation in three online support groups over the past 20 years.
+You may know me from my participation in 3 online support groups over the past 20 years.

 Being in regular communication with people with Sjogren’s helps me understand the needs and pain points of the community.
-I use links to Sjogren’s Advocate to help patients who post on these sites with their specific questions.
+I often use links to Sjogren's Advocate to help individuals who post on Smart Patients and other platforms find relevant information and resources.

 I save people with Sjogren’s time and money.

-I attend continuing medical education (CME) programs, Sjogren’s Foundation National Patient Conferences, and the annual Dysautonomia International conferences so they don’t have to.
-I share what I’ve learned via Sjogren’s Advocate, X (Twitter), and Smart Patients.
+In addition to extensive reading and research, I attend continuing medical education (CME) programs, Sjogren’s Foundation National Patient Conferences, and the annual Dysautonomia International conferences to stay informed.
+I share what I've learned with the patient community through Sjogren's Advocate, my mailing list, and social media.
+I also highlight inconsistencies and outdated information that persist among Sjogren's experts.

-I've contributed to the development of three of the Sjogren's Foundation's clinical practice guidelines.
+I've contributed to the development of 3 of the Sjogren's Foundation's clinical practice guidelines.

-My patient perspective has helped shape these guidelines.
+My patient perspective and in-depth Sjogren's knowledge have helped shape these guidelines.

 I raise awareness of Sjogren’s in the media.